wangru25/HERMES/README.md

  * @Author: Rui Wang
  * @Date: 2020-12-10 11:06:29
  * @LastModifiedBy: Rui Wang
- * @LastEditTime: 2020-12-10 12:26:32
+ * @LastEditTime: 2020-12-10 15:20:09
  * @Email: wangru25@msu.edu
  * @FilePath: /HERMERS/README.md
  * @Description:
 -->
 # HERMERS

 Highly Efficient Robust Multidimensional Evolutionary Spectra (HERMERS) is a library for evaluating both the harmonic and non-harmonic spectra of persistent Laplacian operators.
-In the present realse, we consider an implementation in alpha complexes.
+In the present release, we consider an implementation in alpha complexes.
 The theoretical literature can be found [here](xxx).

 ## Requirements
 - cmake 3.1 or higher